 One widely discussed strategy for reducing religious conflict in England was called comprehension.
 The idea was to reduce the doctrines and practices of the Anglican church to a minimum so that most, if not all, of the dissenting sects would be included in the state church.
 For those which even this measure would not serve, there was to be toleration.
 Toleration we may define as a lack of state persecution.
 Neither of these strategies made much progress during the course of the Restoration.

 Locke had been thinking, talking and writing about religious toleration since 1659.
 His views evolved.
 In the early 1660s he very likely was an orthodox Anglican.
-He and Shaftesbury had instituted religious toleration in the Fundamental Constitution of the Carolinas.
-He wrote the Epistola de Tolerentia in Latin in 1685 while in exile in Holland.
+He and Shaftesbury had instituted religious toleration in the Fundamental Constitution of the Carolinas (1669), He wrote the Epistola de Tolerentia in Latin in 1685 while in exile in Holland.
 He very likely was seeing Protestant refugees pouring over the borders from France where Louis XIV had just revoked the Edict of Nantes.
 Holland itself was a Calvinist theocracy with significant problems with religious toleration.
-But Locke's Letter does not confine itself to the issues of the time.
+But Locke’s Letter does not confine itself to the issues of the time.
 Locke gives a principled account of religious toleration, though this is mixed in with arguments which apply only to Christians, and perhaps in some cases only to Protestants.
-He gives his general defense of religious toleration while continuing the anti-Papist rhetoric of the Country party which sought to exclude James II from the throne.
+He excluded both Catholics and atheists from religious toleration.
+In the case of Catholics it was because he regarded them as agents of a foreign power.
+Because they do not believe in God, atheists, on Locke’s account:“Promises, covenants and oaths, which are the bonds of human society, can have no hold upon an atheist” (Mendus, 1991, p.
+47).
+He gives his general defense of religious toleration while continuing the anti-Papist rhetoric of the Country party which soughtto exclude James II from the throne.

 Locke’s arguments for religious toleration connect nicely to his account of civil government.
 Locke defines life, liberty, health and property as our civil interests.
 These are the proper concern of a magistrate or civil government.
 The magistrate can use force and violence where this is necessary to preserve civil interests against attack.
 This is the central function of the state.
 One’s religious concerns with salvation, however, are not within the domain of civil interests, and so lie outside of the legitimate concern of the magistrate or the civil government.
 In effect, Locke adds an additional right to the natural rights of life, liberty, health and property — the right of freedom to choose one’s own road to salvation.
 (See the section on Toleration in the entry on Locke’s Political Philosophy.)